awsdocs/aws-cdk-guide/doc_source/work-with-cdk-java.md

 **Tip**
 If you use a Java IDE, it probably has features for managing Maven dependencies\.
 We recommend always editing `pom.xml` directly, however, unless you are absolutely sure the IDE's functionality matches what you'd do by hand\.

 The default `pom.xml` defines the variable `cdk.version` to be the version of the AWS CDK that created the project\.
-You can easily update the version by updating the value of this variable\.
+You can easily update the version required by updating the value of this variable, while keeping all module versions in sync\.

 ```
 <cdk.version>1.XX.Y</cdk.version>